ashishks777/Telegram-bot-for-stream-seminar/README.md

 # Telegram-bot-for-stream-seminar
-simple implementation of a telegram bot
+Simple implementation of a telegram bot

 Bot link: https://t.me/streamseminarbot

+if the link doesnot work then search for @streamseminarbot in telegram😊.